 Azrieli Town, Tel Aviv - The land, area of which is approx. 10,000 sqm, was purchased in October 2012 and construction commenced in September 2016.
 The project is expected to consist of retail areas of approx. 4,000 sqm and two towers: an office tower with a GLA of approx. 50,000 sqm and a residential tower consisting of approx. 210 apartments for lease.
 The project is located in proximity to the train stations in central Tel Aviv and to the light rail station in the future, and the Emek Bracha Bridge, which is planned to be built in the area, will connect the eastern side of the city with the city center through the project.
 The Group is promoting a change of the zoning plan to increase the building rights in the complex.
-In May 2018, the Local Committee approved the deposit of a zoning plan for additional employment and hotel areas in the total scope of approx. 24,000 sqm (gross).
+In May 2018, the Local Committee approved a zoning plan for deposit for objections for the addition of commercial and hotel areas in the total scope of approx. 24,000 sqm (gross) and an aboveground permit has been received.
 As of the Report Release Date, the Group has signed lease contracts in respect of approx. 27,000 sqm of the project's office space, which represent more than 50% of its leasable office space.